akshayachar03/certificates/README.md

 # 🎓 My Certifications

 This page highlights the certifications I’ve earned in DevOps, Cloud, Programming, and related technologies.
-Click on the Certificate Title to verify the Certificates
+You can verify my certificates by clicking on the certificate title cards below.

 <table>
   <tr>